17 Great Gay Bars In Los Angeles guide image

 Pasadena isn’t the first place most people think when it comes to gay nightlife, but it is home to Boulevard, a queer institution that’s been around for almost 40 years.
 While you can always expect affordable drinks and a low-key crowd here, what makes Boulevard so special is their nightly karaoke and the extremely high chance of a well-known drag queen dropping in for a song or two.

 We love Redline because it’s one of the few queer bars Downtown where you can come in for a well-made cocktail after-work and talk to a bartender who will actually listen.
 That said, if you do feel like leaning into the revelry a bit, Redline has incredible queer programing throughout the week.
-That includes guest DJs, RuPaul’s Drag Race viewing parties, and various events helping raise money and awareness for local LGBT non-profits.
+That includes guest DJs, RuPaul’s Drag Race viewing parties, and a Detroit Vesey's drag brunch residency that runs Friday through Sunday.

 Greetings from one of the most iconic gay bars in the entire country, and probably the world.
 The Abbey is big and chaotic and full of people who definitely don’t live in Los Angeles, but if you’re looking for the epicenter of gay LA nightlife, The Abbey is still where you go.
 The crowd is flirty, the music is good, and it’s guaranteed to always be a party.
 That said, The Abbey is at its best midweek, when the carpooling teenagers and Brentwood moms have all gone home, leaving a crowd that’s far more local, but just as fun.
-Sunday drag brunch is also not to be ignored.
+Sunday brunch is equally as wonderful.

 Chase Sapphire Card Ad